tegola-hubs/tegola-hubs.github.com/_posts/2013-01-03-rerouting.md

 Well, the alternative is tunnels.
 One tunnel on each line to some place out on the Internet (hopefully nearby) under our control so we can decide how traffic gets distributed.
-Fortunately we have a FreeBSD router at Informatics, on good bandwidth that could be pressed into service for this.
+Fortunately we have a FreeBSD router on good bandwidth out on the Internet that could be pressed into service for this.
 After a little while wrestling with a couple of errors in the Cisco router in Mallaig's config, all the tunnels were up and all the DSL lines were being used.